4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 39.0.0

 This update ensures compatibility with k8s v1.25.x, which no longer supports several api versions.
-It also upgrades the traefik chart to 25.x.x, so check the [traefik release notes](https://github.com/traefik/traefik-helm-chart/releases/tag/v24.0.0) and the [k8s upgrade notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.25.md#urgent-upgrade-notes)
+It also upgrades the traefik chart to 25.x.x, as well as the oauth2-proxy chart to v3.x.x.
+Please check the [traefik release notes](https://github.com/traefik/traefik-helm-chart/releases/tag/v24.0.0), the [k8s upgrade notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.25.md#urgent-upgrade-notes) as well as the [redis 7.0 release notes](https://raw.githubusercontent.com/redis/redis/7.0/00-RELEASENOTES) before upgrading.